nicoleman0/security.github.io/_posts/2025-03-05-first-post.md

 It can help them map the network out, and give them knowledge as to areas they can exploit.
 It is extremely valuable recon intel.

 ---
+#### Summary

 With that, I was finished with the task at hand.
 This was a fun lab!
 Using Wireshark to figure out exactly what happened is almost like being a digital detective.
 It feels like a puzzle waiting to be solved.
 Although at times it can be frustrating, the process does feel intuitive after a while.

 Here are my findings in a concise 5W format.

-WHO: `117.11.88.124` (located in Tianjin, China)
+1. WHO: `117.11.88.124` (located in Tianjin, China)
-WHERE: Vulnerable web server, using Port 8080
+2. WHERE: Vulnerable web server, using Port 8080
-WHEN: Thu, 30 Nov 2023 18:44:19 GMT
+3. WHEN: Thu, 30 Nov 2023 18:44:19 GMT
-WHAT: Malicious php script uploaded on web server
+4. WHAT: Malicious php script uploaded on web server
-WHY: For the purpose of exfiltrating etc/passwd
+5. WHY: For the purpose of exfiltrating etc/passwd

 Thank you for reading through my first blog post!
 More will be coming shortly.
 I will try and upload most of the labs I work on, if they are in anyway interesting.